mvolkmann/blog/src/zig.md

 There are advantages to building apps with the Zig compiler even if they have not Zig code and only use C and/or C++ code.

+Zig includes:

+- a package manager
-Zig includes a package manager, a build system API (used in `build.zig`` files), cross-compilation support, and a test runner.
+- a build system API (used in `build.zig` files)
+- cross-compilation support
+- a test runner.

 Zig was created by Andrew Kelly in 2016.
 It is maintained by the Zig Software Foundation (ZSF).